 If your data card is using the dashboard level filters, you will see the following:

-In order to edit data card filters, click on the current filters (circled above) to open the data card tray at the bottom of your screen.
+In order to edit data card filters, click on the current filters (circled above) to open the data card tray at the side of your screen.
 If you would like set filters at the data card level and override the dashboard level filters, make sure that you click on the “Override Dashboard Filters” toggle.

 You can now apply one or more filters at the data card level.
 No need to save the filter - once you’ve chosen the appropriate filter, it is automatically applied.